NVIDIA/NeMo/docs/source/nlp/text_classification.rst

 The model takes a text input and predicts a label/class for the whole sequence.
 Megatron-LM and most of the BERT-based encoders supported by HuggingFace including BERT, RoBERTa, and DistilBERT.

-An example script on how to train the model can be found here: `NeMo/examples/nlp/text_classification/text_classification_with_bert.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/text_classification/text_classification_with_bert.py>`__.
+An example script on how to train the model can be found at `NeMo/examples/nlp/text_classification/text_classification_with_bert.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/text_classification/text_classification_with_bert.py>`__.
-The default configuration file for the model can be found at: `NeMo/examples/nlp/text_classification/conf/text_classification_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/text_classification/conf/text_classification_config.yaml>`__.
+The default configuration file for the model can be found at `NeMo/examples/nlp/text_classification/conf/text_classification_config.yaml <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/text_classification/conf/text_classification_config.yaml>`__.

 There is also a Jupyter notebook which explains how to work with this model.
 We recommend you try this model in the Jupyter notebook (can run on `Google's Colab <https://colab.research.google.com/notebooks/intro.ipynb>`_.):
 `NeMo/tutorials/nlp/Text_Classification_Sentiment_Analysis.ipynb <https://colab.research.google.com/github/NVIDIA/NeMo/blob/r1.0.0rc1/tutorials/nlp/Text_Classification_Sentiment_Analysis.ipynb>`__.
 This tutorial shows an example of how run the Text Classification model on a sentiment analysis task.
-You may connect to an instance with a GPU (**Runtime** -> **Change runtime type** -> select **GPU** for the hardware accelerator) to run the notebook.
+You can connect to an instance with a GPU (**Runtime** -> **Change runtime type** -> select **GPU** for the hardware accelerator) to run the notebook.

 Data Format
 -----------

 The Text Classification model uses a simple text format as the dataset.
 It requires the data to be stored in TAB separated files
 (``.tsv``) with two columns: sentence and label.
 Each line of the data file contains text sequences, where words are separated with spaces and the label is separated with ``[TAB]``, i.e.:

 .. code::

     [WORD][SPACE][WORD][SPACE][WORD][TAB][LABEL]

 Labels need to be integers starting from ``0``.
 Some examples taken from the SST2 dataset, which is a two-class dataset for sentiment analysis:

 .. code::